Manage User Security and Permissions

 3. If there are no resultant permissions set, then NEXUS finds the parent of the security item and checks permissions on that.
 If necessary, a Special Permission will be counted as a parent.
 For example, if an Asset Information form has no explicit permissions (because it is set to Inherited), then NEXUS will use the Asset Information special permission.

-• Inherited means that no specific permissions have been applied for this security item, for this user or user group.
+It means that no specific permissions have been applied for this security item, for this user or user group.
 In case of a user, permissions will be inherited from the user group as described above.
 In case of a user group, Inherited means that no permissions are set up, that is, the permission will be Deny All.

-• Read and Read/Write are additive.
-Deny is subtractive and is applied last.
 For example, if a user is a member of several user groups, and their permission in one user group is Read, in the other it’s Read/Write, then Read/Write will apply.
 If, however, the permission is Deny All in any of the user groups, Deny All will apply.

 Asset-Specific Permissions